ByunghweeLee-IU/Belief-Embedding/README.md

 # Belief-Embedding
 Project on belief embedding

-source files and dataset included
+source codes and dataset used in the project  will be included in this repository